MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libblock.md

 -- Used to save complete block information. block.get_states(x: int, y: int, z: int) -> int

--- Set block with specified integer ID and state (default - 0) at specified position. block.set(x: int, y: int, z: int, id: int, states: int)
+-- Set block with given integer ID and state (default - 0) at given position. block.set(x: int, y: int, z: int, id: int, states: int)

+-- Places a block with a given integer id and state (default - 0) at given position.
+-- on behalf of the player, calling the on_placed event.
+-- playerid is optional
+block.place(x: int, y: int, z: int, id: int, states: int, [optional] playerid: int)

+-- Breaks a block at the given coordinates on behalf of the player, triggering the on_broken event.
+-- playerid is optional
+block.destruct(x: int, y: int, z: int, playerid: int)
 ```

 > [!WARNING]